 Teachers may miss a central dashboard to track student progress, but other support materials are plentiful and top-notch.
 Lesson plans, activities, vocabulary words, and primary sources are available on the website to help educators and parents provide historical context for the simulation, as well as a deeper learning experience.
 In-game help is available but rarely needed.
 Kids can collect badges, skills, and "smart words" (vocabulary words) as they play.

 What's it about?

 MISSION US: A CHEYENNE ODYSSEY follows the life of a Cheyenne boy named Little Fox in the late 1800s.
-His family life is beginning to change: His sister is about to be married and he's taking on more responsibilities, such as training wild horses, trading with white men, and protecting his tribe.
-During his journey, the player will need to make difficult choices on his behalf that may impact his future.
+His family life is beginning to change: His sister is about to be married, and he's taking on more responsibilities, such as training wild horses, trading with white men, and protecting his tribe.
+During his journey, the player will need to make difficult choices on Little Fox's behalf that may impact his future.
 Does he act bravely?
 Is he generous?
 Does he behave impulsively or thoughtfully?
 These decisions shape his personality and future.
-Little Fox will see people die through violence and famine, choose whether to adapt to the changing times or fight for his way of life, and even marry and start a family of his own.
-In the end, we learn about his children and grandchildren and how they have continued his legacy.
+Little Fox will see people die through violence and famine, choose whether to adapt to the changing times or fight for his way of life and even marry and start a family of his own.
+In the end, players learn about his children and grandchildren and how they have continued his legacy.

 Is it any good?

 Mission US: A Cheyenne Odyssey compellingly brings to life many of the challenges and choices that faced the Cheyenne people in the late 1800s.
 Life wasn't easy, and that's reflected in the game's scenarios.
 This is a way for kids to understand the perspective of Native Americans as they fought to retain their way of life.
 Also, the game presents a clear point of view that isn't always captured in the classroom.
 Since each decision affects the character, the player has a personal and meaningful experience.
 It's a great starting point for dialogue and a chance for kids to do a lot of critical thinking.